 A series of major sustainability, reliability, and availability upgrades for USAF E-3s has been undertaken to support the continuing demands on the system.
 Upgrades include new passive detection systems, known as electronic support measures (ESM), that complement the active beaming radar, enabling the aircraft to detect signals emitted by both hostile and friendly targets, improved Joint Tactical Information Distribution System (JTIDS), jam-resistant communications, increased computer capacity, and GPS capability.
 Radar system improvements permit AWACS aircraft operating in the pulse-Doppler mode to detect smaller, stealthier targets.
+Installation begun in 2005 of new air traffic management systems and advanced satellite communications will permit use of optimum altitudes and flight routes.
 A single, long-term contract awarded in 2001 provides for further improvement and management support.

+E-8C Joint STARS

-E-8 Joint STARS Brief: A modified Boeing 707 equipped with a large, canoe-shaped radome mounted under the forward part of the fuselage, housing long-range, air-to-ground ra-dar capable of locating, classifying, and tracking vehicles moving on Earth's surface out to distances in excess of 124 miles.
+Brief: A modified Boeing 707 equipped with a large, canoe-shaped radome mounted under the forward part of the fuselage, housing long-range, air-to-ground radar capable of locating, classifying, and tracking vehicles moving on Earth's surface out to distances in excess of 124 miles.
 Such data are then transmitted via data link to ground stations or other aircraft.